 < There is scientific evidence that the presence of a compatible conspecific can buffer stress reactions in rhesus macaques.
-Do you make use of this social-stress buffer effect with the animals in your charge? >
+Do you make use of this social-stress buffer effect? >

-It is my experience with rhesus macaques that it is advisable to pair-house an animal after surgery as soon as possible with his or her compatible companion.
+It is my experience with rhesus macaques that it is advisable to pairhouse an animal after surgery as soon as possible with his or her compatible companion.
 We do this especially with pairs, after one of them had head-cap implant surgery.
 It is the investigator's and my own impression that the animals recover from surgery quicker when their familiar companion is with them than when they are alone.